How to step out of your shell (as an introvert)

 Step 1- change your mind

+One of the things I battled with as an introvert was fear.
+I was actually afraid of people.
+I wouldn't even look them in the eye.
 Now, the wonderful thing about the mind is that you can rewire it, it’s not static and we can learn new skills and adapt whenever we need to.

 When you change how you see things on a conscious level, it sinks into your mind and changes how you experience things too.
+So, in with this in mind I worked on changing how I perceived others.

 In my mind I reminded myself that ‘they are just people too’.
 I began to remind myself that these are just normal people like me and they also have their lives and problems.
 And the more I spoke to people, the more this belief was affirmed.